 Filter for Blanks

-A safer way to delete rows with blanks is to use the Filter feature.
+A safer way to delete rows with blanks is to use filters.

 - First, select the data.
-Then in the Ribbon, go to Data and click on Filter.
+Then in the Ribbon, go to Data > Filter.

 - Click on the arrow in the column header (the Product column) and check the Blanks box.
 Click OK.

-- Select all the filtered rows by pressing CTRL + HOME.
-Then press the Down Arrow key to go to the first data row and press CTRL + SHIFT + END.
+- Select all the filtered rows by pressing CTRL + HOME on the keyboard.
+Then press the (↓) down arrow key to go to the first data row and press CTRL + SHIFT + END.
 Right-click anywhere within the selected range and from the drop-down menu, choose Delete row.

-- To clear the filter, in the Ribbon go to Data and click on Clear.
+- To clear the filter, in the Ribbon go to Data > (2) Clear.